 What are ADR transports in road logistics?

 ADR transport refers to the regulated transportation of dangerous goods by road according to the European Agreement concerning the International Carriage of Dangerous Goods by Road.
 This comprehensive regulatory framework ensures the safe movement of hazardous materials across European roads through strict compliance requirements, specialized equipment, and trained personnel.
-Understanding ADR regulations is essential for logistics companies handling dangerous goods transport operations.
+Understanding ADR regulations is important for logistics companies handling dangerous goods transport operations.

 ADR transport is the standardized system governing the international carriage of dangerous goods by road under the Accord européen relatif au transport international des marchandises dangereuses par route.
 This European agreement establishes mandatory safety protocols, documentation requirements, and technical specifications for transporting hazardous materials safely across borders.